JamesGrigg/Project2Documentation/index.md

 ## Week 11:

 ### Reflection:

 ## Week 12:
+Adon has requested a day/night cycle, so this week was about brainstorming how we want our day/night cycle to work, and how we are going to implement it.
+We decided that we want a more realistic styled day/night cycle, and we want the sky colour to react to the time of the day so I set out to create a basic 24 hour in game time.
+This didn't take much to do, we just created the basic variables for hours, minutes, seconds etc and this meant that our game had a proper 24 hour cycle and 365 days in a year.
+This meant we could have events trigger at different times of days, inlcuding the sky gradient change at the right time.
+So, instead of using the HDRI sky I was using before, we changed our sky to a gradient sky, and setup a script that controlled the colour shifts of the gradients at the different times of day.
+We used some placeholder colours, and got it worked at a basic level.
+This looked okay, but we knew it would look really good once we sorted the colours out, so I spent the rest of the week getting images off google of different parts of the day, and trying to recreate those using a gradient colour pallet.
+This didn't take too long, however I did now have enough time to implement these properly this week.

 ### Reflection:

 ## Week 13:
+The first thing I did this week was implement the colour gradients into the sky.
+I got them all added in at the right times, and it actually made the game look very pretty, especially in the morning when the sun first rises.
+I was very happy with what we had produced, and felt like it was close to being a pretty as the Book of the Dead scene.
+One problem we had was that our sun and moon game objects kept disappearing as they got higher in the sky, and this was due to our render distance not being far enough.
+Originally, I had the idea of adding a second camera to the player, which only rendered the sun and moon at a very high render distance, but decided to scrap that idea once I tried just increasing the game's render distance without any performance loss.
+This may need to change in the future, as our scene isn't very performance intensive anyway.
+The next stage in this development was to add some character animations to the players when the player is standing idle, and when they are possessing an animal.
+I managed to get some animations working pretty quickly, thanks to Nick who was working on a different part of the game development prject.
+He had just finished working with his animations, and was able to give me some quick pointers on how it all worked.
+I got some idle animations set up, and an animation that loops and looks all jittery when possessing, but Adon just wanted me to get a placeholder for the next people to work on this project to continue.
+We also learnt that we would be showcasing this game at a government game developer meetup at the DCC next week.
+So we knew we had to polish up the game before then, so it was back to just cleaning up any obvious bugs we had, such as things falling through the map, and camera clipping etc.

 ### Reflection:

 ## Week 14:
+Mitchell and I started this week off by merging our projects together again.
+This caused A LOT of issues, due to the HDRP changing so much of our scenes.
+This happened just 2 days before we had to go to the DCC town hall so it begand to get a bit stressful.
+We managed to get a lot of the stuff working again, but had to sacrifice a lot of the newer features to get a stable game for the meetup.
+Our performance on the game had completely gone out the door, but that did not matter for this showcase.
+Once the showcase was done, we worked on fixing these issues.
+Our performance issues were mainly down to there being too many cameras in the scene, that had been carried over from the merge and duplicated.
+That was an easy fix once we figured that out, along with a lot of the other missing features.

 ### Weekend: